webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 We create a command encoder.
 We start a compute pass.
 We set the pipeline, then we set the bindGroup.
 Here, the `0` in `pass.setBindGroup(0, bindGroup)` corresponds to `@group(0)` in the shader.
-We then call `dispatchWorkgroups` and in this case we pass it `input.length` which is `3` telling WebGPU to run the compute shader 3 times.
+We then call `dispatchWorkgroups` and in this case, we pass it `input.length` which is `3` telling WebGPU to run the compute shader 3 times.
 We then end the pass.

 Here's what the situation will be when `dispatchWorkgroups` is executed